 This film – based on real events – reveals why the victims weren’t heard, and how reporters pieced together the evidence to get them justice.

 Spotlight reveals the processes (and emotional costs) of journalism.
 Here, reporters from the Boston Globe’s investigative team uncover decades of sexual abuse by Catholic priests.

 However, the film actually contains a number of overlapping plots.

-First, there’s the story the journalists are writing: some 90 priests have been abusing children in Boston for decades but the Catholic church has been colluding to bury the details.
+First, there’s the story the journalists are writing: some 90 priests have been abusing children in Boston for decades, and the Catholic church has been burying the details.

-The challenge the reporters face – legal threats and intimidation, the culture of silence – mirrors the trauma victims have been living with for decades.
+However, the film dwells more on the challenge the reporters face in trying to report the story.
+The legal threats, intimidation and culture of silence mirrors the trauma victims have been living with for decades.

-There’s also a parallel story of legal accountability:
+There’s also a parallel thread of legal accountability:

 “We’ve got two stories here: a story about degenerate clergy, and a story about a bunch of lawyers turning child abuse into a cottage industry.
 Which story do you want us to write?
 Because we’re writing one of them.”Robby

 But underneath these stories of community failings lies a secondary plot about the newspaper itself.